Christianity and other religions: Modern (post-Enlightenment) Christian views

 In recent years, some Christian groups have become more open to religious pluralism; this has led to many cases of reconciliation between Christians and people of other faiths.
 The liberalization of many seminaries and theological institutions, particularly in regards to the rejection of the notion that the Bible is an infallible document, has led to a much more human-centered and secular movement within Mainline Christian denominations, particularly in the United States.
 Some Mainline churches no longer hold to exclusivist views on salvation.

 In recent years there has been much to note in the way of reconciliation between some Christian groups and the Jewish people.
-Many modern day Christians, including many Catholics and some liberal Protestants, have developed a view of the New Testament as an extended covenant; they believe that Jews are still in a valid relationship with God, and that Jews can avoid damnation and earn a heavenly reward.
+Many modern day Christians, including many Catholics and some liberal Protestants, have developed a view of the New Testament as an extended covenant; they believe that Jews are still in a valid relationship with God, and that Jews - qua Jews - can avoid damnation and earn a heavenly reward.
 For these Christians, the New Testament extended God's original covenant to cover non-Jews.
 The article Christian–Jewish reconciliation deals with this issue in detail.

-Multiple smaller Christian groups in the US and Canada have come into being over the last 40 years, such as "Christians for Israel."
+Multiple smaller Christian groups in the US and Canada have come into being over the last 40 years, such as "Christians for Israel".
 Their website says that they exist in order to "expand Christian-Jewish dialogue in the broadest sense in order to improve the relationship between Christians and Jews, but also between Church and Synagogue, emphasizing Christian repentance, the purging of anti-Jewish preliminary attitudes and the false 'Replacement' theology rampant throughout Christian teachings."

 A number of large Christian groups, including the Catholic Church and several large Protestant churches, have publicly declared that they will no longer proselytize Jews.

 Other Modern Christian views, including some conservative Protestants, reject the idea of the New Testament as an extended covenant, and retain the classical Christian view as described earlier.